Error-and-Erasure Decoding for Block Codes with Feedback: Discussion

 \section{Discussion}

-In the erasure-free case, the error exponent is not known for a general DMC.
+The value of error exponent is not known for erasure free fixed length block codes with feedback on a general DMC.
 We do not even know if it is still upper bounded by sphere packing exponent for non-symmetric DMCs.
-However for the case with erasures, at zero erasure exponent, the value of error exponent been known for long, \cite{bur}, \cite{ito}.
-Our main aim was establishing upper and lower bounds that will extend the bounds at the zero erasure exponent case gracefully and non-trivially to the positive exponents.
+Yet the value of error exponent for fixed length block codes with feedback and errors-and-erasures decoding can be deduced, for the zero-erasure exponent case, from the results on the variable length block codes \cite{bur}, \cite{ito}.
+Our main aim in this paper was establishing upper and lower bounds that extend the bounds at the zero erasure exponent case gracefully and non-trivially to the positive erasure exponents values.
 Our results are best understood in this framework and should be interpreted accordingly.

+By finding the optimal error exponent erasure exponent trade off, one solves the open problem of finding the optimal error exponent of erasure free fixed length block codes with feedback.
+This is an important and difficult problem on its own right.
+We did not attempted to solve that problem, yet the inner and outer bounds we have derived for the case with erasure quantify how much we loose from the optimal performance by using the encoding schemes inspired by the optimal encoding schemes for variable length block codes.

-We derived inner bounds using a two phase encoding schemes, which are known to be optimal at zero-erasure exponent case.
-We have improved their performance at positive erasure exponent values by choosing relative durations of the phases properly and by using an appropriate decoder.
+We derived inner bounds using two phase encoding schemes, which are known to be optimal at zero-erasure exponent case.
+We have improved the performance of these two phase schemes at positive erasure exponent values by choosing relative durations of the phases considering the desired values of rate and erasure exponent, and by using a decoder that takes into account the outputs of both phases while deciding between decoding to a message and declaring an erasure.
 However within each phase the assignment of messages to input letters is fixed.
-In a general feedback encoder, on the other hand, assignment of the messages to input symbols at each time can depend on the previous channel outputs and such encoding schemes have proven to improve the error exponent at low rates, \cite{zig}, \cite{yak}, \cite{burbsc}, \cite{NZ} for some DMCs.
+In a general feedback encoder, on the other hand, assignment of the messages to input symbols at each time can depend on the previous channel outputs and such encoding schemes have proven to improve the error exponent at low rates, \cite{zig}, \cite{yak}, \cite{burbsc}, \cite{NZ3}, \cite{NT} for some DMCs.
 Using such an encoding in the communication phase will improve the performance at low rates.
 In addition instead of committing to a fixed duration for the communication phase one might consider using a stopping time to switch from communication phase to the control phase.
-However in order to apply those ideas effectively for a general DMC, it seems one first needs to solve the problem for the erasure-free block-codes for a general DMC.
+However in order to apply those ideas effectively for a general DMC, it seems one first needs to solve the problem for the erasure free block codes for a general DMC.